 - 1 tsp. oregano

 - 1 tbsp. chopped parsley fresh

-- Saute chopped mushrooms in frying pan for ~ 10 minutes or until all the moisture is out and the mixture is dry.
+- Once the oil is hot, add the chopped mushrooms and saute for ~ 3-5 minutes or until all the moisture is out and the mixture is dry.

 - Place ground beef in a bowl.
 Add mushrooms, onions, parsley, oregano, garlic powder and salt and pepper.
 Mix until well combined.